dcos/lashup/README.md

 ### Detecting failures

 The first obvious use-case for Lashup is to detect agent failures in the system.
-If we're sending traffic to a node via a load balancing mechanism, we can react to node failures faster than Mesos (10M) or other mechanisms can detect failure by using techniques like gossip, and indirect health checks.
+If we're sending traffic to a node via a load balancing mechanism, we can react to node failures faster than Mesos (10M) or other mechanisms can detect failure by using techniques like gossip, and indirect health-checks.
 Alternatively, DCOS takes advantage of Mesos, which can have slow periods for detecting faults.

 ### Publishing VIPs